Fixing your credit can be easy or a lot of work, depending on which option you choose.

 d) 1 in 10

 Roughly 25% of credit reports contain an error that would decrease that consumer’s credit score.
-One in 20 reports have an issue that would hurt the consumer’s credit by 25 points or more.
+One in 20 reports has an issue that would hurt the consumer’s credit by 25 points or more.

 b) 1 in 4